mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 2 - Entity Framework/README.md

 EF Core supports using DbContext with a dependency injection container.
 Your DbContext type can be added to the ASP.NET Core service container by using AddDbContext<TContext>.

-Edit Startup.cs file and update the ConfigureServices method.
+Edit the Startup.cs file updating the 'ConfigureServices' method.
 Add this line of code after services.AddMvc().

 ```cs
 services.AddDbContext<BootCampContext>(options =>
            options.UseSqlServer(Configuration.GetConnectionString("LocalDBConnectionStrings")));
 ```

-Here is the complet code of 'ConfigureServices' method.
+Here is the complete code of the 'ConfigureServices' method.

 ```cs